 Green beans help support the growth of your baby’s bones and cartilage.

-French beans are also rich in manganese, a nutrient that plays an essential role in the growth of your baby’s bones and cartilage.
+French beans are also rich in manganese, a nutrient that plays an essential role in the growth of your baby’s bones and teeth and also cartilage.
 Learn more about manganese here.